opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 Government entities (and the ``committers`` they work with) will be expected to reconcile and appropriately alias these cases with existing OCDIDs in order to ensure maximum compatibility.

 Identifiers created by government officials that are used in official data will be marked as such in the repository, so that developers can quickly identify the preferred identifier in case of conflict.
-Caution should be used, and the orginal submitter consulted with if possible, before changing government submitted identifiers.
+Caution should be used, and the original submitter consulted with if possible, before changing government submitted identifiers.

-A section of documentatoin specifically aimed at government staff will be created, where they can learn more about the project and how to get involved, as well as how to reach out to the community to get help.
+A section of documentation specifically aimed at government staff will be created, where they can learn more about the project and how to get involved, as well as how to reach out to the community to get help.

 Support
 --------